Magnetic spectral inverse problems on compact Anosov manifolds: Introduction

 then the electric potentials at the boundary are equal, and the magnetic potentials at the boundary are gauge-equivalent, namely there exists a smooth function $\vartheta \in C^{\infty}(M,\mathbb{S}^1)$ with values in the unit circle such that

 In particular, the magnetic fields coincide at the boundary

 \end{thm}

-As mentioned at the end of the introduction, it is actually possible to recover the full jet at the boundary of the magnetic field and of the electric potential from the Steklov spectrum, this is the object of the next result.
+As mentioned at the end of the introduction, it is actually possible to recover the full jet at the boundary of the magnetic field and of the electric potential from the Steklov spectrum, thereby obtaining identifiability in the real-analytic setting, this is the object of the next result.
 In the following, we will use the notation $\tilde{f}\simeq f$ to denote that $\tilde{f}$ and $f$ have the same Taylor series at a point $p$ in some local coordinates.
 Note that in \textbf{Theorem \ref{Th 1.3}} below, we do not need to assume that magnetic potentials are normalized contrary to \textbf{Theorem \ref{Th 1.2}} (cf. \textbf{Remark \ref{Rk 5.1}}).